Uzaaft/heimdall/README.md

     modifiers = ["Ctrl"]
     command = "osascript -e 'display notification  with title \"Hello 👋!\" subtitle \"Hello from Heimdall 😊\" sound name \"Crystal\"'"
 ```

-2. Start heimdall with the `cargo run` command
+2. Start heimdall with the `heim` command.
+If you want to start the service
+    $ heim --start-service